antoninadert/proto-starter-semantic/README.md

 `/client`
 This folder contains client (browser) code, Used for routing and initializing the project (browser-side).

+`/client/lib`
+This folder will be loaded first in the client (meteor convention)

+`/client/lib/semantic-ui`
+Contains semantic-ui stuff.
+It should generate .custom.semantic.ui automatically, as well as some files and folders related to semantic-ui.When running `meteor` command, if semantic UI is not generating correctly, use Ctrl+C to stop generation, delete `.custom.semantic.ui` but keep `custom.semantic.ui` and try to run `meteor` again

 `/server`
 This folder contains server code, Used for your [meteor methods](https://guide.meteor.com/methods.html) (pub/sub mechanism)